dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 If `object.quickSort()` would invoke an extension method of `MyList`, then `MyList(object).quickSort()` will invoke the exact same method in the same way.

+It is a compile-time error if `MyList` does not have a `quickSort` member.
+The override notation can *only* invoke extension members, not members of the receiver's interface.
+As such, it can also invoke extension members with the same name as members of the receiver's interface.

 The syntax is not *convenient*&mdash;you have to put the "constructor" invocation up front, which removes the one advantage that extension methods have over normal static methods.
 It is not intended as the common use-case, but as an escape hatch out of unresolvable conflicts.

 If the expression `MyList(object)` is evaluated for its value, it evaluates to the value of `object`.
-It only works as a scope override for member lookup, similarly to how a class name works differently for static member lookup and evaluation to a `Type` object.
+The static type of the expression is `void` because the expression is not useful as a value expression.
+The syntax only acts as a scope override for following member lookups, similarly to how a class name works differently for static member lookup and evaluation to a `Type` object, or a prefix name can only be used for lookups, not as a value at all.

-A cascade expression like `var o = MyList(expr)..quickSort()..quickSort()` works correctly, the static members of `MyList` are invoked by the cascade, and then `o` is bound to the value of `expr`.
-As such, the static type of `MyList(object)` is the static type of `object`, it is just that the static type is not what is used for member lookup.
+Letting the expression have a type, rather than preventing its use completely like we do for prefixes, is to allow a cascade expression like `MyList(expr)..quickSort()..quickSort()` to work correctly.
+The static extension members of `MyList` are invoked by the cascade.
+If anyone tries to use that expression in a place where its value is used, that will have type `void`.

 _It is an valid alternative to entirely disallow evaluating `MyList(object)` for its value, but that would preclude, or at least make it more complicated, to allow cascades on extensions._